e-dream-ai/client/readme.md

 - Some includes and manually linked libraries still need cleanup

-- Build folders can be gitignored
+- ~~Build folders can be gitignored~~

+- DirectX headers are still manually included, the vcpkg version may not be up to date, and produce issues while building.
+Using the manual ones in the meantime.